survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 It’s a good idea to disable code style rules in your ESLint config and let Prettier deal with the code style.
 For example, you can use [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) instead of [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base).

-W> Commit your code before running this command — it will reformat all your JavaScript files.
+W> Commit your code before running the command — it will reformat all your JavaScript files.

 T> To make your contributors’ life easier you can set up Prettier to format code before each commit with lint-staged.
 The idea is covered in the *Automation* chapter.